 Te Whatu Ora MidCentral is dedicated to the prevention of family violence.
 It was one of the first District Health Boards to appoint a dedicated family violence intervention project manager to assist staff working with patients living with violence.

-MidCentral DHB's health professionals are also trained to identify and help family violence victims.
+MidCentral's health professionals are also trained to identify and help family violence victims.

 In 2002 the Ministry of Health (MoH) wrote ‘Family Violence Intervention Guidelines’ (accessible through the Ministry of Health website

 ) detailing how health practitioners can proactively address family violence including child abuse.

 In response to the MoH’s demand for action MidCentral (Palmerston North Hospital and Horowhenua Health Centre) have taken the following actions:

 Placing MidCentral as a firm and committed member of the wider caring community by appointing a dedicated family violence intervention project manager who provides:

 - Monthly training on the signs and symptoms of abuse and what actions should be taken once abuse has been diagnosed and/or disclosed